Video Product Marketing: A Practical Playbook

 - Social distribution: Short native edits that create awareness and drive people back to deeper product content.

-For teams figuring out where demos fit, this guide to product demo videos is also a practical place to start.
+For teams figuring out where demos fit, this guide to product demo videos is a practical place to start.

 First Align Your Video Goals with Your Funnel